mzdan/max-instagram/README.md

 max-instagram
 =============

-Sonificatino of instagram data using Max/MSP.
+Sonification of Instagram data using Max/MSP.